Cost guide

 The short version

-• We do not quote work.
-Only the licensed builder you are matched with can price your actual project.
+- We do not quote work.
+Only the builder who walks your land can price your actual project.
 The ranges here are general planning references.

 Shell versus finish: where the money goes

 The single biggest driver of barndominium cost is not the metal, it is how you finish the inside.
-A dried-in shell, the frame, roof, walls, and a slab, is a relatively modest, predictable number.
-Turn that shell into a finished home with kitchens, baths, flooring, HVAC, and trim and you are paying custom-home prices per square foot for the finished area.
-As a general, third-party planning reference, industry sources commonly cite finished barndominiums across a wide band on a per-square-foot basis, with a basic shell often a third to half of a fully finished build.
+A dried-in shell, the frame, roof, walls, and a slab, runs about $50 to $80 per square foot on published Texas contractor figures.
+Turn that shell into a finished home with kitchens, baths, flooring, HVAC, and trim and the published Hill Country range is $150 to $350 per finished square foot.
+The shell is roughly a third to a half of the cheapest finished build and a much smaller fraction of an expensive one.
 Where you land in that band is mostly a finish decision.

 This is why two barndominiums of the same size can be tens of thousands of dollars apart.
 Keep the finish practical and use the open structure efficiently and the savings are real.
 Put a designer kitchen and high-end everything inside a metal shell and you have a custom home that happens to have a metal exterior, priced accordingly.